 - 1. In iDRAC Web interface, go to Configuration > System Settings > SMTP (E-mail) Configuration. - 2.
 Type a valid email address. - 3.
 Click Send under Test Email to test the configured email alert settings. - 4.
-Click Apply.

-- 5. For SMTP (E-mail) Server Settings provide the following details: - SMTP (E-mail) Server IP Address or FQDN/DNS Name - Custom Sender Address This field has the following options: - o Default Address field is not editable - o Custom You can enter the email ID from which you can receive the email alerts - Custom Message Subject Prefix This field has the following options: - o Default Default message is not editable - o Custom You can choose the message to appear in the Subject line of the email - SMTP Port Number The connection can be encrypted and emails can be sent over secure ports: - No Encryption port 25 (default) - StartTLS Port 587 - TLS/SSL Port 465 - Connection Encryption When you do not have an email server in your premises, you can use cloud based email servers or SMTP Relays.
-To configure cloud email server, you can set this feature to any of the following values from the drop down: - o None No encryption on the connection to the SMTP server.
-It is the default value. - SSL/TLS Runs SMTP protocol over SSL/TLS. - STARTTLS Start with a non-encrypted SMTP connection and switch to SSL/TLS using the SMTP STARTTLS command.
+Click Apply. - 5.
+For SMTP (E-mail) Server Settings provide the following details: - SMTP (E-mail) Server IP Address or FQDN/DNS Name - Custom Sender Address This field has the following options: - o Default Address field is not editable - Custom Message Subject Prefix This field has the following options: - Default Default message is not editable - Custom You can choose the message to appear in the Subject line of the email - SMTP Port Number The connection can be encrypted and emails can be sent over secure ports:

+- No Encryption port 25 (default)

+- SSL Port 465

+- Connection Encryption When you do not have an email server in your premises, you can use cloud based email servers or SMTP Relays.
+To configure cloud email server, you can set this feature to any of the following values from the drop down:

+- None No encryption on the connection to the SMTP server.
+It is the default value.

+- o SSL Runs SMTP protocol over SSL